jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ##### 1

-The problems proposed in this text have to do with:
+The problems proposed in this text might do with:

 - The terms prolog and epilog
 - The term executor and execution